pSpitzner/beets-flask/docs/develop/contribution.md

 ```

 2.2 **Install the dependencies (frontend):**
 We use [pnpm](https://pnpm.io/) to manage the frontend dependencies.
 You may use any other package manager.
+On macOS you might want to run this command inside the container ([see here](resources/macos)).

 ```bash
 cd frontend